Case Study: Helping a Marketing Company to Streamline Business by Developing a Back-Office Custom Ads Dashboard

 - Secondly, you should have the following people from the dev team involved in the project:

 - An account manager.

-This person is responsible for the overall communication, project set up and guidance, both on the dev team side, and your (client) side.
+This person is responsible for the overall communication, the project setup, and guidance, both on the dev team side, and your (client) side.
 He/she organizes the processes.
-You may not need this person if the project is very small, but our data and experience shows that it’s almost always necessary.
+You may not need this person if the project is very small, but our data and experience show that it‘s almost always necessary.